-- in respect of client's cases, I will usually retain personal data whilst that case is ongoing.
-I will thereafter usually store and retain personal data for a period ("the initial period") not exceeding the period during which any claims arising out of my involvement in the case in question may be brought against me.
-The initial period will usually be determined by the provisions of the Limitation Act 1980, but will generally be not be less than 6 years from the date of my last involvement in the case, and may be greater.
-The initial period may be substantially greater where the case includes matters relating to a child, or relating to a person who is mentally incapacitated.
-At the end of the initial period, any further retention will be reviewed and the personal data will be marked for deletion or marked for retention for a further period only where the information is needed for legal proceedings, regulatory matters or active complaints.
-Deletion will be carried out as soon as reasonably practicable; - I will store some of your information which I need to carry out conflict checks and for accounting purposes for the rest of my career.
+- in respect of clients' cases, or matters in which I act as arbitrator or adjudicator, I will usually retain personal data whilst the case or matter continues.
+After the conclusion of the case or matter, I will usually return hard copies of papers to the solicitors who instructed me in the case or matter, or have them securely shredded, but retain my own working documents, e-mails and attachments for 16 years from the date of the last item of work carried out.
+At this point I will normally securely destroy hard copies, and delete electronic material, unless either (i) the information contained in it is needed for legal proceedings, regulatory matters or active complaints, or (ii) the client is a child or lacks mental capacity.
+Destruction and deletion will be carried out as soon as reasonably practicable. - I will store some of your information which I need to carry out conflict checks and for accounting purposes for the rest of my career.
 However, this is likely to be limited to your name, contact details and name of the case.
-It will not contain any sensitive personal data; - Names and contact details obtained during the conduct of a client's case will be deleted unless likely to be used again during the course of my provision of legal services; - Data collected by me for marketing purposes (which will not include sensitive data) will only be stored for as long as it is reasonably believed to be relevant for such purposes;
+It will not contain any sensitive personal data; - Names and contact details obtained during the conduct of a client's case will be deleted unless likely to be used again during the course of my provision of legal services; - Data collected by me for marketing purposes (which will not include sensitive data) will only be stored for as long as it is reasonably believed to be relevant for such purposes.